synadia-io/orbit.java/js-publish-extensions/README.md

 * The [Async Js Publisher Custom Threads Example](src/examples/java/io/synadia/examples/AsyncJsPublisherCustomThreadsExample.java) has the identical workflow, but demonstrates the ability to provide the executors and threads manually instead of relying on the built-in ones.

+### Notes

+1. A reminder, that if publish order is a requirement, it's best to use synchronous publishing.
+1. With the AsyncJsPublisher, it is easy to flood the server and receive a 429 Too Many Messages so you must tune the queue size for this.
+On my 5 yr old Windows machine against a non-cluster single server, that number seems to be about 50,000 See the examples.

 ---
 Copyright (c) 2024-2025 Synadia Communications Inc. All Rights Reserved.